Skip to contents

 finalModel <- copyModel(baseModel, acceptAllEffects = TRUE, modelName = "finalModel")

-Edit/Update Model
+Edit/Update model

 Using the modelTextualUI() function from the Certara.RsNLME.ModelBuilder package, we can make changes to the PML code for our model from the Shiny GUI.